 Your Mayo Clinic care team

-Mayo Clinic doctors trained in blood vessel conditions (vascular specialists), blood vessel surgery (vascular and endovascular surgeons) and other doctors in a wide array of specialties collaborate as a multidisciplinary team to provide coordinated, comprehensive care.
+Mayo Clinic doctors trained in blood vessel conditions (vascular specialists), blood vessel surgery (vascular and endovascular surgeons) and other doctors in a wide array of specialties work together as a team to provide coordinated, comprehensive care.
 This collaborative approach means doctors can often evaluate you and develop a treatment plan within two or three days.

 Advanced diagnosis and treatment

-Mayo Clinic doctors use the most current imaging tests to accurately diagnose abdominal aortic aneurysms.
+Mayo Clinic doctors use the most current imaging tests to accurately diagnose aortic aneurysms, including abdominal aortic aneurysms and thoracic aortic aneurysms.
 Tests may include ultrasonography, computerized tomography (CT), magnetic resonance imaging (MRI) and others.

 Mayo Clinic doctors have extensive experience performing surgery to repair abdominal aortic aneurysms using endovascular surgery and open abdominal surgery.